 In Blind Pick, no roles are assigned to the players, and you cannot ban champions.
 Usually, players write which role they want to play in the chat, and if there is a specific role you intend to play, you should be quick because it is first come, first served.
 You can play blind pick once you have reached level 3.

 The Ranked Game Mode in League of Legends is played on Summoner's Rift and is precisely like a Normal game.
 The only difference is that ranked takes place in a competitive queue.
 Here, you will have the possibility to climb your way up the ladder and compete amongst the best of the best.
-There are nine different ranks in League of Legends - Iron, Bronze, Silver, Gold, Platinum, Diamond, Master, Grandmaster, and Challenger.
+There are ten different ranks in League of Legends - Iron, Bronze, Silver, Gold, Platinum, Emerald, Diamond, Master, Grandmaster, and Challenger.

 If you are new to ranked or a new season just started, you must play ten provisional matches, aka "promos".
 These matches decide which rank you will belong to.
 After your promos, you rank up by gaining League Points (LP).
 If you lose a game, you lose LP, and you gain LP through winning your matches.
 For a more in-depth description of the ranked system, check out: